Install ToolHive

 - Operating systems: macOS, Linux, or Windows

 ToolHive requires minimal CPU, memory, and disk space.
-The exact requirements depend on how many MCP servers you run and what resources they use.
+The exact requirements depend on how many MCP servers you run and the resources they use.

 Install ToolHive